kwaldenphd/matplotlib-intro/README.md

 ```
 ### Additional Resources

-204. For more on pie charts:
+For more on pie charts:
 - [`matplotlib`, Basic pie chart](https://matplotlib.org/stable/gallery/pie_and_polar_charts/pie_features.html)
 - [`matplotlib.pyplot.pie`](https://matplotlib.org/3.3.3/api/_as_gen/matplotlib.pyplot.pie.html)
 - [`matplotlib` Gallery, Pie and polar charts](https://matplotlib.org/stable/gallery/index.html#pie-and-polar-charts)

 ## Boxplots

-205. Used to represent descriptive statistics, a box plot depicts groups of numerical data as quartiles.

-206. Box plots are sometimes called box-and-whisker plots because they can include lines extending from the boxes (*whiskers*) to show variability outside upper and lower quartiles.

-207. Box plots are a standardized way of displaying summary statistics for a dataset.
+Used to represent descriptive statistics, a box plot depicts groups of numerical data as quartiles.
+Box plots are sometimes called box-and-whisker plots because they can include lines extending from the boxes (*whiskers*) to show variability outside upper and lower quartiles.
+Box plots are a standardized way of displaying summary statistics for a dataset.

-208. Statistics represented in a box plot include:
+Statistics represented in a box plot include:
 - ***minimum***: lowest data point (excluding outliers); 0th percentile or Q<sub>0</sub>
 - ***maximum***: highest data point (excluding outliers); 100th percentile or Q<sub>4</sub>
 - ***median***: middle value in the dataset; 50th percentile or Q<sub>2</sub>
 - ***first quartile***: also known as the lower quartile; median of the lower half of the dataset; 25th percentile or Q<sub>1</sub>
 - ***third quartile***: also known as the umper quartile; median of the upper half of the dataset; 75th percentile or Q<sub>3</sub>

-209. In the process of calculating these summary statistics, a sixth value is calculated, the interquartile range.

-210. ***Interquartile range*** is the distance between upper and lower quartiles.
+In the process of calculating these summary statistics, a sixth value is calculated, the ***interquartile range***, which is the distance between upper and lower quartiles.

-211. To draw a basic box plot using `matplotlib`:
+To draw a basic box plot using `matplotlib`:

 ```Python
 # import statements
 from matplotlib.patches import Polygon